jfspps/howtos/ProgrammingC++/6_WindowsAPIGDI.md

 // instead of using BeginPaint and EndPaint

 // name as gdc to emphasise graphics device context
-// (device contexts are not exclusive to displays)
-HDC gdc = NULL;
+// (device contexts can also take the form of printers) HDC gdc = NULL;

 if (!(gdc = GetDC(hWnd))){